Part of

 • We have also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.
-Google translate is recommended for people who read English as an additional language.
-The website is automatically tested each week using SiteImprove.
+Google Translate is recommended for people who read English as an additional language.
+The website is automatically tested regularly using Silktide.
 This is a third-party platform to test the accessibility quality and usability of the site.
 The website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 But we do know some parts of the website are not fully accessible:

 • most older PDF documents are not fully accessible to screen reader software

-• some of our pages and online forms are difficult to navigate using just a keyboard
+• some buttons on our online forms are not correctly identified, and are difficult to navigate using just a keyboard or assistive technology.

 Back to top